Tuesday, October 13, 2020

 “I don’t need you to,” Terra said more firmly.
 “I have everything under control.”

 Pharazon stomped his foot, letting out another puff of magic.
 “No, you don’t!” he shouted.
-“You think you’re so smart, but you’re not!
+“You think you’re so smart, but you’re really not!
 Your methods just don’t work, okay?!
-Get off your high Whinny and get that into your head—”
+Get off your high Whinny and get that into your namby-pamby head—”

-Suddenly a thick brown arm reached down and picked Pharazon up by his tail.
+A thick brown arm reached down and picked Pharazon up by his tail.
 “That’s enough, runt,” Suhel said, Isengrim stepping up beside her.
 There was no more levity in her tone as she glared at him, hackles raised.
 “Stop insulting your owner, you ungrateful—“

 “Leave me alone!”
 Pharazon said.
 Nostrils flaring, he cupped his claws and shot a spark of magic at her.